-How should you take our HMC supplement?
-We recommend adults take two capsules daily, one in the morning and one at night, totaling 1000 mg for two to three months.
-Each capsule contains 500 mg of extract of Citrus aurantium, standardized to 98% HMC.
+We recommend adults to take two capsules daily, one in the morning and one at night, totaling 1,000 mg for two to three months.
+Each bitter orange supplement contains 500 mg of extract of Citrus aurantium, standardized to 98% HMC.

-When taken by mouth, the supplement is considered safe for most people to take as long as six months.
-Safety beyond that time is unknown and HMC should not be taken longer than that.
+When taken orally, the supplement is considered safe for most people for up to six months.
+Safety beyond that time is unknown, and HMC should not be taken longer than that.

-There are also some hesperidin methyl chalcone side effects to be aware of.
-The most common side effects of hesperidin methyl chalcone include stomach pain, diarrhea and headaches.
+It is also important to be aware of some potential side effects of hesperidin methyl chalcone.
+The most common side effects of hesperidin methyl chalcone include stomach pain, diarrhea, and headaches.

-While investigating the various hesperidin methyl chalcone uses, you also want to note some special precautions.
-If you are pregnant or breastfeeding, you may want to speak to a healthcare professional.
+While looking into various hesperidin methyl chalcone uses, if you are pregnant or breastfeeding, you may want to speak to a healthcare professional before taking it.

-And, because HMC slows blood clotting, it can increase the risk of bleeding.
-If you have a bleeding disorder, you will want to avoid taking this supplement.
-It can also lower blood pressure, so if you already have low blood pressure, it may be wise to avoid taking this supplement.
+Additionally, since HMC slows blood clotting, it may increase the risk of bleeding.
+If you have a bleeding disorder, you must avoid this supplement.
+It can also lower blood pressure, so if you already have low blood pressure, it may be wise to avoid taking this bitter orange extract supplement.

-Because this supplement can also interfere with many medications, you will want to talk to your healthcare provider before starting any new regimen if you’re currently taking any.
+Because this supplement can also interfere with medications you might be taking, you should talk to your healthcare provider before starting any new regimen.